 Stress is your body’s response to change.
-The body reacts to it by releasing adrenaline (a hormone) that causes your breathing and heart rate to speed up, and your blood pressure to rise.
-These reactions help you can deal with the situation.
+Your body reacts to it by releasing adrenaline (a hormone) that can cause your breathing and heart rate to speed up, and your blood pressure to rise.
+These reactions can help you deal with the situation.

 Not all stress is bad.
 Speaking to a group or watching a close football game can be stressful, but they can be fun, too.
-The key is to manage stress properly.
-Unhealthy responses to stress may lead to health problems in some people.
+The key is to manage your stress properly.

 How does stress make you feel?